Ilpolainen/NeuroticDogRace/README.md

 # NeuroticDogRace
-Game about trying to train a four-legged Unity physics- and joint- based creatures to move and reach goal and finally competeing with them.
+Game about trying to train a four-legged Unity physics- and joint- based creatures to move and reach goal and finally competing with them.